Aryan-Rajesh-Python/Singapore-Live-Traffic-Monitoring-System/README.md

 # Singapore Live Traffic Monitoring System

 ## Overview
 The **Singapore Live Traffic Monitoring System** is a real-time traffic monitoring application designed to classify and count vehicles at various checkpoints in Singapore.
-Utilizing advanced machine learning techniques and computer vision, this system provides accurate vehicle counts and visual data for traffic analysis.
+Utilizing advanced machine learning techniques and computer vision, this system provides accurate vehicle counts and visual data for traffic analysis

 ## Features
 - Real-time traffic image processing from various checkpoints.